local C launcher · pinned artifacts · shell out of the trust boundary

 bondage

-Verifies exact paths and exact hashes, expands the chosen profile, builds the final argv, and execs.
+Verifies exact paths and exact hashes, expands the chosen profile, prints a compact launch summary, builds the final chain, and execs.

 03